Thiago Tavares: Professional Fighters League

 He was then signed to participate the Lightweight division of the inaugural season of PFL.
 His regular season begun with facing Robert Watley at PFL 2 on June 21, 2018.
 In the second round, Watley unintentionally kicked Tavares in the groin rendering him unable to continue after the five minute recovery time.
 Contrary to the unified rules, Watley was declared as the winner.

 His second bout was against Arthur Estrázulas at PFL 5 on August 2, 2018.
 He won the fight via split decision and advanced to the playoffs.

 In the quarter-finals Tavares faced Islam Mamedov at PFL 9 on October 13, 2018.
 He lost the bout via unanimous decision and was eliminated from the playoffs.
 However, Mamedov could not continue to the semi-finals and Tavares was brought to replace him against Rashid Magomedov.
 Tavares lost the bout via second-round technical knockout and was eliminated from the tournament.
 He subsequently retired from the sport in order to focus in his studies.

 Return from retirement

 Reaching the clinical phase of his studies, Tavares was able to train more consistently again and was scheduled to return from retirement against Laercio Alves dos Santos at Gladiator CF on July 22, 2020.
 However, the bout was then rescheduled to take place on October 24, 2020.
 Tavares won the fight via first-round knockout.

 He is next expected to face Jean Carlos Liebl at Gladiator CF 54 on February 6, 2021.

 Then, he is also expected to face Mauricio Ariel for the Super Lightweight Championship at Inside Fighters' League 1 on April 11, 2021.

+Return to the UFC

+Tavares was signed to UFC as a ringside doctor in 2025.

 Personal life

-Tavares is currently studying medicine at University Institute of Health Sciences - Héctor A. Barceló Foundation in Buenos Aires, Argentina.
+Tavares studied medicine at University Institute of Health Sciences - Héctor A. Barceló Foundation in Buenos Aires, Argentina.